Inflectra/spira-documentation/docs/Spira-User-Manual/Incident-Tracking.md

 ### Creating a Requirement from an Incident

 Sometimes you may have an enhancement logged that now needs to be converted into a formal requirement.
 This may be useful for sprint planning or so test cases and tasks can be made from it.
-There is a shortcut to create a new requirement from the current incident; and it automatically creates an association between the new requirement and the incident.
+There is a shortcut to create a new requirement from the current incident; and it automatically creates an association between the new requirement and the incident.[^rq-in]

 To use this feature:

 - go to the Associations tab
 - click the `Add` button
 - at the bottom right of the panel that displays click the `Create Requirement from this Incident` button

-Read about what information is copied from the incident to the requiement [below](#how-a-requirement-gets-created-from-an-incident).

 ### Emailing the Incident